theonemule/docker-dynamic-dns/readme.md

 * **SERVICE**: The service you are using.
 Currently, the script is setup to use DuckDNS (duckdns), DynDNS (dyndns), and NO-IP (noip).
 Set the service to the value in parenthesis.

- That's it Please comment below if there are other services using the DynDNS protocol you would like me to add.
+ That's it.
+Please comment below if there are other services using the DynDNS protocol you would like me to add.